 Data sets and themes

-The championship data sets have covered a range of topics, from weather to cinema to food-focused themes.
-The data sets are complex, consisting of millions of rows along with countless ways to analyse and tell a story with them.
+The championship data sets have covered a range of topics, from weather to movies to food-focused themes.
+The data sets are complex, consisting of millions of rows along with countless ways to analyze and tell a story with them.
 The three contenders are given the data sets ahead of time, allowing them to practice their build before the live event.
-The amount of skill needed to extract the meaning behind these complex data points goes beyond masterful, as the types of visualisations built under these nail-biting conditions are not only mind-blowing but provide a learning opportunity for everyone involved.
+The amount of skill needed to extract the meaning behind these complex data points goes beyond masterful, as the types of visualizations built under these nail-biting conditions are not only mind-blowing but provide a learning opportunity for everyone involved.

 The Iron Viz contestants are not alone in their journey.
-Each has a personal sous vizzer – not unlike a sous chef – to support them in the weeks leading up to the main event and when they take the stage.
-Sous vizzers are Tableau employees hand-selected based on their expert data visualisation skills, attention to detail and location relative to the finalists.
-They provide feedback and guidance on best practices, design and storytelling.
-They also share how-to resources, troubleshooting tips and encouragement.
-Sous vizzers are the contenders’ fiercest cheerleader, championing them until the final vote is cast.
+Each has a personal sous vizzer—not unlike a sous chef—to support them in the weeks leading up to the main event and when they take the stage.
+Sous Vizzers are Tableau employees hand-selected based on their expert data visualization skills, attention to detail, and location to the finalists.
+They provide feedback and guidance on best practices, design, and storytelling.
+They also share how-to resources, troubleshooting tips, and encouragement.
+Sous Vizzers are the contenders’ fiercest cheerleader, championing them until the final vote is cast.

 Where contenders build and showcase their data stories

 Iron Viz dashboards are powered by Tableau Public.
 Tableau Public launched in 2010 with the purpose of making data social and to ignite a new movement on the web.
-It was a bold new effort to offer a free online platform that anyone could use to explore, create and publicly share data visualisations, and drive compelling conversations around data – making data online fun, useful and beautiful.
-Twelve years later, Tableau Public is the backbone of Iron Viz.
-Its 1.5+ million authors are continuing that revolution of democratising data and changing the way people see and understand data globally, one gorgeous visualisation at a time.
+It was a bold new effort to offer a free online platform that anyone could use to explore, create and publicly share data visualizations, and drive compelling conversations around data—making data online fun, useful, and beautiful.
+Thirteen years later, Tableau Public is the backbone of Iron Viz.
+Its 3+ million authors are continuing that revolution of democratizing data and changing the way people see and understand data globally, one gorgeous visualization at a time.

 Who decides the winner?

-When the finalists take the keynote stage, the formidable contenders need to impress a global audience as well as a world-class panel of visualisation-savvy leaders composed of two Tableau employees and the previous year’s Iron Viz champion.
-The judging is again based on three criteria: design, analysis and storytelling.
-The judges' score makes up 90% of each contestant's total score, while the audience weighs in with the remaining 10% of the votes.
+When the finalists take the keynote stage, the formidable contenders need to impress a global audience as well as a world-class panel of visualization savvy leaders composed of two Tableau employees and the previous year’s Iron Viz Champion.
+The judging is again based on three criteria: design, analysis, and storytelling.

 What is the reward for winning Iron Viz?

-Anyone who enters Iron Viz gets the chance to build their Tableau Public portfolio, learn something new, get inspired and take their data skills to the next level.
-The finalists are recognised on a global stage and earn the humble-bragging rights that come with qualifying for the world’s largest data visualisation contest.
+Anyone who enters Iron Viz gets the chance to build their Tableau Public portfolio, learn something new, get inspired, and take their data skills to the next level.
+The finalists are recognized on a global stage and earn the humble-bragging rights that come with qualifying for the world’s largest data visualization contest.
 The winner receives a $10,000 cash prize and $5,000 towards a non-profit of their choice.
-If you ask us, everyone that participates – including the audience – wins.
+If you ask us, everyone that participates—including the audience—wins.
 Trust us when we tell you it is something you must see to truly understand.